Irrational Man

 Weighted: Precision (70%) + Arc (15%) + Theme (15%)

-Irrational Man (2015) demonstrates precise plot construction, characteristic of Woody Allen's storytelling approach.
-This structural analysis examines how the film's 12-point plot structure maps to proven narrative frameworks across 1 hour and 35 minutes.
+Irrational Man (2015) reveals deliberately positioned story structure, characteristic of Woody Allen's storytelling approach.
+This structural analysis examines how the film's 13-point plot structure maps to proven narrative frameworks across 1 hour and 35 minutes.
 With an Arcplot score of 6.4, the film takes an unconventional approach to traditional narrative frameworks.

 Structural Analysis

-The Status Quo at 1 minutes (1% through the runtime) establishes Abe Lucas, a disillusioned philosophy professor, arrives at Braylin College in a state of existential despair and creative paralysis, unable to write or find meaning in life..
-Notably, this early placement immediately immerses viewers in the story world.
+The Status Quo at 1 minutes (1% through the runtime) establishes Abe Lucas arrives at Braylin College, rumored to be a brilliant but troubled philosophy professor.
+He drinks from a flask and appears deeply depressed, having lost his passion for life and philosophy..
+The analysis reveals that this early placement immediately immerses viewers in the story world.

-The Collapse moment at 72 minutes (76% through) represents the emotional nadir.
-Here, Jill confronts Abe with evidence, realizing he actually murdered the judge.
-Her love dies; she's horrified by what he's done.
-Abe's philosophical justification crumbles when faced with her moral clarity., indicates the protagonist at their lowest point.
+The Collapse moment at 71 minutes (75% through) represents the emotional nadir.
+Here, Jill confronts Abe with her discovery that he murdered the judge.
+She recognizes the flashlight she gave him was used in the crime.
+The "perfect crime" is revealed to the one person he loves.
+His philosophical justifications collapse under her moral horror., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 Emotional Journey